Installation

 - Node.js 18.17 or newer.
 Check with

-node --version. - git 2.5+.
+node --version. - git 2.5 or newer.
 Vibestrate creates and tears down worktrees, which need a modern git.

-- pnpm or npm.
-Either is fine for installing the package.
+- pnpm or npm, to install the package.

-- At least one local coding-agent CLI on your PATH (Claude Code, Codex, Aider, Ollama, or OpenCode).
-You can install one later -
+- At least one coding-agent CLI on your PATH: Claude Code, Codex, Aider, Ollama, or OpenCode.
+You can add one later.

 npm install -g vibestrate